 This is known as the date of entry and will have been agreed by both sides prior to conclusion of missives.
 You can now start contacting removals companies to get quotes.

 This is a great time to get buildings and contents insurance quotes.
-To keep things easy, Your Move’s Insurance Services department will be in contact with you.
-They offer a range of competitive products from a panel of insurers.
-You will need all insurance policies to begin from the exchange of contracts date.
+We can introduce you to Your Move Insurance Services, who offer a range of competitive products from a panel of insurers.
+To keep things easy, we can arrange for Your Move Insurance Services to contact you to discuss your need.
+Don’t forget, you need all relevant insurance policies to begin from the exchange of contracts date.

 Your utility companies will need to take meter readings.
 Write a list of everyone else who needs to know – the bank, your employer, your Grandma so you don’t miss out on a nice Christmas scarf!
 The Royal Mail can organise a mail redirection, but there will be a charge.